lukuang/InfoChain/README.md

   * redundant articles (with same url as one of the previously stored articles) are ignored.

  ### DRC:
-  * news crawled during the DRC project
+  * news crawled during the DRC project from Google news.
   * try to crawl 10 pages of results per day, and the results are limited to the day.
   * no url based redundancy detection is used

  ### Data Locations:
   * Pre DRC: can be found in [data/pre_drc_data/path.json](https://github.com/lukuang/InfoChain/blob/master/data/pre_drc_data/path.json)
-      It includes the paths for news data and the queries.
+      It includes the paths for news data and the queries (disasters).

   * DRC: can be found in [data/drc_data/path.json](https://github.com/lukuang/InfoChain/blob/master/data/drc_data/path.json)
-      It includes the paths for news data, tweets, and the queries.
+      It includes the paths for news data, tweets, and the queries (disasters).

 ## Code